 MY STORY

-Linda Camacho is an LGBTQ+, disabled, body-positive, and mental health human-rights advocate and Latinx artist who wishes to change the world with her words and music, with the intention of giving hope to marginalized communities and anyone struggling in life.
+Linda Camacho is a body-positive, and mental health human-rights advocate and Latina artist who wishes to change the world with her words and music, with the intention of giving hope to marginalized communities and anyone struggling in life.

 Linda Camacho was born to immigrant parents in Toronto, Canada, where she grew up most of her life, as well as being raised in places such as Calgary, Richmond Hill, Scarborough, and her parents’ respective countries.
-Her father is from Uruguay, and her mother, who is also her manager, is from El Salvador, creating an amazing mother-daughter team.
+Her father is from Uruguay, and her mother is from El Salvador.

 She is a bilingual artist, singer, songwriter, stand-up comedian, improviser, actor, scriptwriter, novelist, and dancer who has performed in places such as Hungary, Romania, China, Los Angeles, New York, Vancouver, Calgary, Edmonton, Toronto, and Mexico City